 When you retire, you may elect to retain the benefits for which you are enrolled at the time of your retirement.
 You may decrease benefits at retirement, but you may not increase them.
 Except for group term life insurance, your annual benefits premiums as a retiree remain the same as when you were employed.
-However, you will receive no LCS contribution towards the benefits.
-The LCS health care providers require that if you are Medicare eligible, you need to obtain both Medicare Parts A and B. The LCS Retirement Office staff will enroll you in benefits as a retiree and will answer any questions you have in this area.
+However, LCS will not contribute toward the benefits.
+Questions regarding retiree insurance can be directed to the Benefits Department at 850-487-7383.